robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She didn’t answer.

 “No, properly.
 Look at her now.
-She stands—differently.
+She stands — differently.
 Speaks differently.
 Argues, when she has to.
 Chooses things.
 Tests things.
 Makes mistakes in public and survives them.”
 I gave a short, humourless laugh.
 “She wears clothes that fit, for crying out loud.
 That alone should have rung church bells.”

 A small sound escaped Lauren.
 Not quite a laugh.
 Not quite pain.